 How Can I Find Out Which Parts of Mexico are Safe for Travel?

 Understanding the political, economic, social, and military situation within the region you plan to travel is as important as it is simple.
 But how can you keep yourself informed and up to date with the current situation of a particular location?

 One source to begin your broader research are government foreign affairs agencies.
 Government websites offer travel resources and up to date information and travel warnings.
 We use the US Bureau of Consular Affairs site and the Australian DFAT website.

 These are great places to research known travel warnings and issues.
 It is also a good place to research regions in Mexico (or other places) that your government has deemed high risk and will not offer consular assistance in.

 The US Government, for example, keeps a website with a list of states categorized as ‘do not travel’ or ‘reconsider travel’, along with the threats that they have identified in these regions (usually crime, occasionally kidnapping).
-We have avoided traveling to all states categorised ‘Do Not Go’ although many have travelled these areas incident free.
-Honestly we considered visiting some of these areas and probably would have if there weren’t so many wonderful places that were not flagged by the US Department of State.
-We travelled through many states marked as ‘reconsider travel’ such as Chihuahua, Jalisco, Nayarit, Nuevo Leon, San Luis Potosi.
+We have avoided traveling to all states categorized ‘Do Not Go’ although many have traveled these areas incident-free.
+Honestly, we considered visiting some of these areas and probably would have if there weren’t so many wonderful places that were not flagged by the US Department of State.
+We traveled through many states marked as ‘reconsider travel’ such as Chihuahua, Jalisco, Nayarit, Nuevo Leon, San Luis Potosi.
 In these areas, we took extra precautions to ensure our safety.

 Online Groups, Groups, Forums and Apps